 Choosing an in-house food ordering system means managing the delivery process within your restaurant’s operations.
 This model gives businesses complete control over the delivery experience, ensuring direct communication with customers and potentially fostering loyalty.

 It requires an initial investment in delivery infrastructure, such as vehicles and staff training, but it avoids the fees associated with third-party services.
-The main challenge is balancing the efficiency of delivery operations with maintaining quality food service in-house.
+The main challenge is balancing the delivery efficiency with maintaining quality food service in-house.

 Third-party platforms